spotinst/help/src/docs/ocean/cluster-overview-tab.md

     *  deamonSets Requested.
     *  Pods Requested.
     *  Headroom requested.
-    *  Total workload allocation percentage.
+    *  Total workload allocation percentage (includes only running pods, running headroom pods, and running DaemonSets pods that are scheduled on Ocean nodes).

 For Memory: